Use Case 04

 What breaks

-Model version active at execution is unknown or disputed
+Model influence at execution is unclear or disputed

 What Veriscopic preserves